-27 Jun It Used to be a Theater 2: Vien Synagogue
+June 27, 2014 Building series: It used to be a theater 2: Vien Synagogue

 In the first installment, I looked at the modest Klausenburg synagogue at 131 Lee Avenue that used to be a motion picture theater.
 A few blocks away, at 27 Lee Avenue, we have the huge Vien Synagogue that used to be a theater too, but for its story, we need to go back much further in time.
-In the buildings on its street we have a long history as location for the center of social life, alternating between religious and entertainment centers.
+In the buildings on its street, there is a long history of being the center of social life, alternating between religious and entertainment centers.

 1872: A church is built